-The Manager - Technical Services and/or Environment & Community Superintendent will undertake regular inspections, internal audits and initiate directions identifying any remediation/rectification work required, and areas of actual or potential non-compliance.
+The Technical Services Manager and/or Manager - Safety & Environmental Services will undertake regular inspections, internal audits and initiate directions identifying any remediation/rectification work required, and areas of actual or potential non-compliance.

-As described in Section 11.1, Metropolitan Coal will notify the Secretary of the DP&E and any other relevant agencies of any incident associated with Metropolitan Coal as soon as practicable after Metropolitan Coal becomes aware of the incident.
-Within seven days of the date of the incident, Metropolitan Coal will provide the Secretary of the DP&E and any relevant agencies with a detailed report on the incident.
+As described in Section 11.1, Metropolitan Coal will notify the Director-General (now Secretary) of the DP&E and any other relevant agencies of any incident associated with Metropolitan Coal as soon as practicable after Metropolitan Coal becomes aware of the incident.
+Within seven days of the date of the incident, Metropolitan Coal will provide the Director-General (now Secretary) of the DP&E and any relevant agencies with a detailed report on the incident.

-A review of Metropolitan Coal's compliance with all conditions of the Project Approval, mining leases and all other approvals and licences will be undertaken prior to (and included within) each Annual Review.
+A review of Metropolitan Coal's compliance with all conditions of the Project Approval, mining leases and all other approvals and licences will be conducted prior to (and included within) each Annual Review.
 The Annual Review will be made publicly available on the Peabody website.

-Additionally, in accordance with Condition 8, Schedule 7 of the Project Approval, an independent environmental audit was undertaken by the end of December 2011, and is undertaken a minimum of once every three years thereafter.
-A copy of the audit report will be submitted to the Secretary of the DP&E and made publicly available on the Peabody website.
-The independent audit will be conducted by an appropriately qualified, experienced and independent team of experts whose appointment has been endorsed by the Secretary of the DP&E.
+Additionally, in accordance with Condition 8, Schedule 7 of the Project Approval, an independent environmental audit will be conducted by the end of December 2011, and a minimum of once every three years thereafter.
+A copy of the audit report will be submitted to the Director-General (now Secretary) of the DP&E and made publicly available on the Peabody website.
+The independent audit will be conducted by an appropriately qualified, experienced and independent team of experts whose appointment has been endorsed by the Director-General (now Secretary) of the DP&E.